 In an effort to preserve the moisture content within meat and poultry products, food processors may vacuum-pack the items.
 In addition to making the packaging leak-proof and airtight, the vacuum remains in effect while a meat product sits in a refrigerated case.
 Instead of the moisture evaporating into the air, the juice accumulates in the packaging.

-Humidity control for meat products is crucial for preserving its quality.
-At the same time, humidity control is a vital for the food processing, transportation and storage stages to ensure the delivery of safe products to consumers.
-Because processing meat and poultry involves significant amounts of water, it is vital that a facility have the ability to control relative humidity levels to prevent the growth and spread of mold, bacteria and other contaminants without taxing the HVAC system.
-The custom environmental control solutions from Polygon do just this while increasing productivity, saving energy and promoting healthy, sanitary conditions.
+Humidity control for meat products is crucial for preserving their quality.
+At the same time, humidity control is vital for the food processing, transportation, and storage stages to ensure the delivery of safe products to consumers.
+Because processing meat and poultry involve significant amounts of water, it is vital that a facility have the ability to control relative humidity levels to prevent the growth and spread of mold, bacteria, and other contaminants without taxing the HVAC system.
+The custom environmental control solutions from Polygon do just this while increasing productivity, saving energy, and promoting healthy, sanitary conditions.
 Get in touch with Polygon today to learn more and obtain a free estimate.